stitchdata/docs/_integration-schemas/fullstory/events.md

     description: |
       The type of event that was recorded.
 Possible values are:

       - `abandon` - A form was abandoned.
-Learn more about form abandonment.
-      - `change` - The text in a text entry field was changed.
-The Event Target Text field will contain the new text value.
+      - `change` - The text in a text entry field was changed. `EventTargetText` will contain the new text value.
-      - `click` - An element on the page has been clicked.
-The Event Target Text field will contain text of the clicked element, if applicable.
+      - `click` - An element on the page has been clicked. `EventTargetText` will contain text of the clicked element, if applicable.
       - `navigate` - A URL change, either to a completely new page or a new hash fragment.
       - `thrash` - The user moved the mouse cursor erratically or in circles.
-Learn more about thrashed cursors.

   - name: "PageActiveDuration"
     type: "integer"